tarantool/doc/doc/enterprise/dev.rst

 Delivering environment-independent applications
 --------------------------------------------------------------------------------

-Tarantool Enterprise allows you to build environment-independent applications.
+Tarantool Enterprise Edition allows you to build environment-independent applications.

 An environment-independent application is an assembly (in one directory) of: